Officer claims retaliation for urging warnings on shootings

 Royal said he was stripped of his detective status, lost overtime privileges and was assigned less favorable shifts.
 He sued Los Angeles County, the sheriff’s department, retired Chief John Benedict and others on Friday, documents show.

 The department did not immediately have a comment Monday.
+The lawsuit is the latest in a series of scandals involving the department, including Sheriff Alex Villanueva’s reinstatement of fired deputies.

 Anthony Rauda is charged with killing Beaudette, 35, of Irvine as well as 10 counts of attempted murder and one count of attempted burglary.
 He pleaded not guilty in January, shortly after Beaudette’s family filed more than $90 million in claims against the sheriff’s department and several state agencies, alleging that they put Beaudette in danger by not warning the public about the shootings.